Simulator & Debugger

 Tip

-Always test your designs in the simulator before programming to hardware to ensure logic correctness and avoid unexpected behavior.
+Always test your designs using both the Pedal Simulator and the Debugger before programming to hardware to ensure logic correctness and avoid unexpected behavior.